Pixplicity/beginners-workshop/lesson5/README.md

 Usually, you should implement at least the following lifecycle methods:

+* `onCreate()`
-* **onCreate()** The system calls this when creating the fragment.
+  The system calls this when creating the fragment.
 Within your implementation, you should initialize essential components of the fragment that you want to retain when the fragment is paused or stopped, then resumed.
+* `onCreateView()`
-* **onCreateView()** The system calls this when it's time for the fragment to draw its user interface for the first time.
+  The system calls this when it's time for the fragment to draw its user interface for the first time.
 To draw a UI for your fragment, you must return a View from this method that is the root of your fragment's layout.
 You can return null if the fragment does not provide a UI.
+* `onPause()`
-* **onPause()** The system calls this method as the first indication that the user is leaving the fragment (though it does not always mean the fragment is being destroyed).
+  The system calls this method as the first indication that the user is leaving the fragment (though it does not always mean the fragment is being destroyed).
 This is usually where you should commit any changes that should be persisted beyond the current user session (because the user might not come back).

 Most applications should implement at least these three methods for every fragment, but there are several other callback methods you should also use to handle various stages of the fragment lifecycle.

 [More info](http://developer.android.com/guide/components/fragments.html)

 ##Fragment state
-1. Import the [sample05](sample05) project in Android Studio
+1. Import the [lesson05](lesson05) project in Android Studio
 1. Create a new **AnimalFragment** class with a single **ImageView** which displays the image resource for the given animal.

 > **Tip!** You can copy the class definition below, select the `org.dutchaug.workshop.beginners.viewpager` package in Android studio and past the code.
 The class it automagically created for you!